tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 confidential workload (the attester).

 The flow starts with the client initiating a verification session with a trusted verifier.
-The verifier returns the kinds of evidence it understands and a nonce that will be used to challenge the attester.
+The verifier returns the evidence types it understands and a nonce that will be used to challenge the attester.

 The client starts the TLS handshake with the server by supplying the attestation-related parameters it has obtained from the verifier.
-If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API to request the attestation.
-The returned evidence binds the identity key with the platform identity and security state.
-The server then signs the handshake transcript with the (attested) identity key, and sends the attestation evidence together with the signature over to the client.
+If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API ('attest_key(...)') to request attestation using the nonce supplied by the verifier.
+The returned evidence binds the identity key (TIK) with the platform identity and security state, packaged into a CAB.
+The server then signs the handshake transcript ('hs' in
+{{figure-cc-example}}) with the (attested) identity key, and sends the attestation evidence together with the signature over to the client.

-The client forwards the attestation evidence to the verifier using the previously established session, obtains the attestation result and checks whether it is acceptable according to its local policy.
+The client forwards the attestation evidence to the verifier using the previously established session, obtains the attestation result (AR) and checks whether it is acceptable according to its local policy.
 If so, it proceeds and verifies the handshake signature using the corresponding public key (for example, using the PoP key in the KAT evidence
 {{I-D.bft-rats-kat}}).